rnwood/DvJs/README.md

 ### Custom API implementation (Row Scoped)

-Creates a complex set of records by copying from a set of 'definition' records.
-Notice that there is no code to fetch the related records.
+*What this example does: Creates a complex set of related records by copying from a set of 'definition' records.
+Notice that there is no code needed to fetch the related records.*
 ```
 let definition = target;